 It’s the same with stick welding.

-I call it stick welding, but a lot of people just call it arc welding.
-And sticklers for correctness, ( btw , if you are one of those sticklers, keep it to yourself.
-Most of this crowd doesn’t care)
+I call it stick welding, but a lot of people just call it arc welding. and some call it rod welding.

 or SMAW for short is what the AWS would like us to call it…I wonder how that is working out.
 In parts of Europe its referred to as MMA or manual metal arc welding.
 And I am sure they have some slang terms as well.

 No matter what you call it, stick welding is a basic old school welding process that has stood the test of time.
 Its down and dirty…and I like it.

 Even though mig and flux core welding are much faster for production welding, they have not replaced stick welding for portability, simplicity, and reliability.

 So lets launch into what the numbers mean that are used to identify a stick welding electrode.

 Using E6010 for an example..

 The E indicates Electrode because remember, some welding rods are not electrodes.
 Tig welding rods for instance are usually not used as an electrode but are usually labeled with a ER for electrode or rod because they could be used for either…I don’t see it, but that’s the idea.